springone-tour-2021/lab-workshop-3/workshop/content/exercises/A-01-content.md

 ## Cats, Cats, Everywhere

-Throughout this workshop, you will be using an application that returns cat names and ages.

-The application comprises a Spring Boot app and a database:
+Throughout this workshop, you will be using a Spring Boot application called _Cat Service_ that returns cat names and ages.
+The app uses a postgres database to store cat information.
-- **cat-service** - Exposes an enpoint "/cats/{name}" and returns the cat's name and age in months.
-- **cat-postgres** - Stores the names and birth dates of cats.

-## Prerequisites
+#### Prerequisites

 You will need a [GitHub account](https://github.com).